saudiatepace/node-challenge/README.md

 While waiting for the response, check your terminal.
 List of the visited page title before it reaches to Philosophy were displayed.

-## Ouput in Postman
+## Expected Output

-The output in postman will be displayed in JSON format.
+The output will display the list of the visited pages prior to Philosophy page written in JSON format.

 Example Ouput: